New York City Department of Investigation

 As of August 2, 2021, all new hires must be vaccinated against the COVID-19 virus, unless they have been granted a reasonable accommodation for religion or disability.
 If you are offered city employment, this requirement must be met by your date of hire, unless a reasonable accommodation for exemption is received and approved by the hiring agency.

-All current City Employees may apply by going to Employee Self Service (ESS) http://cityshare/ess then click on Recruiting Activities/Careers and Search for the specific Job ID# 513211.
+All current City Employees may apply by going to Employee Self Service (ESS) http://cityshare/ess Click on Recruiting Activities/Careers and search for the specific Job ID# 549686.

 Please do not email, mail or fax your resume to DOI directly.
 Submissions of resumes does not guarantee an interview.
 Due to the high volume of resumes DOI receives for positions, only selected candidates will be contacted.

 New York City residency is generally required within 90 days of appointment.
 However, City Employees in certain titles who have worked for the City for two continuous years may also be eligible to reside in Nassau, Suffolk, Putnam, Westchester, Rockland, or Orange County.
 To determine if the residency requirement applies to you, please discuss with the agency representative at the time of interview.